kbanker/space-invaders/README.md

 # space-invaders
-A Space invaders-like 2D where the player fights against enemies till they die.
+A Space invaders-like 2D Game where the player fights against enemies till they die.